codefellows/setup-guide/code-401-javascript/3-postgres.md

 brew install postgresql@14
 ```

 This will take a short time to complete.
-Once it does, you'll need to "start" the postgres server so that we can make sure **clients** can connect.
+(If prompted to restart your computer, do that now.)
+Once installation is finished, you'll need to "start" the postgres server so that we can make sure **clients** can connect.
 How we do this is slightly different for each operating system.

 ### Linux and Windows Users